-Azovo-Chernomorsky Basin Branch (VTS Novorossiysk; Kerch Strait VTS; VTS of the port of Tuapse);
+Azovo-Chernomorsky Basin Branch (VTS Novorossiysk; Kerch Strait VTS; VTS Sochi; VTS of the port of Tuapse);

 Magadan Branch (Magadan VTS);